8 Best Putting Drills To Make More Birdies

 Vote on your favorite putting drill below (and see how others voted):

 If you want to shoot lower scores you have to be able to make the short ones, this putting drill will help.
 There’s nothing more frustrating than having a 3-foot par putt and walking away with bogey.
 It happens to everyone, but the more you practice and learn how to putt consistently, the more you’ll see the ball fall into the hole.

 The clock drill is one of the best ways to improve your consistency on 3-8 foot putts.
-It’s been claimed that Phil Mickelson completes a similar drill at least once during every one of his practice session.
+It’s been claimed that Phil Mickelson completes this drill (along with similar chipping drills) at least once during every one of his practice session.
 You’re guaranteed to have these putts throughout your round and seeing them drop can make all the difference.